 Construction is under way and the Authority has transitioned from a planning to a project delivery organization.
 As a result, the economic impact of its activities has grown substantially over the past years.
-Starting with just a few employees a decade ago, the project has now supported thousands of jobs across all functions from planning and environmental clearance to engineering and construction.
+Starting with just a few employees over a decade ago, the project has now supported thousands of jobs across all functions from planning and environmental clearance to engineering and construction.
 The investment has generated substantial economic benefits and has spurred further economic impacts around California and across the country.
-To understand those economic impacts, the Authority developed the report High-Speed Rail: Investing in California's Economy, which was published in September 2017.
-This report detailed benefits that resulted from the historical investment in high-speed rail from July 2006 through June 2016 (Historical Analysis).5
+To understand those economic impacts, the Authority develops the annual report "High-Speed Rail: Investing in California's Economy", which was started in September 2017.
+This report details benefits that result from the investment in high-speed rail.